MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-qna-for-teams.md

 1. On Teams Desktop, join the meeting where you previously added Q&A.

-2. Within the top panel, select the second occurrence from the left of the Q&A icon in the Teams Meeting window – this is the Q&A experience that was added through the Teams App Store.
+2. Within the top panel, select the second occurrence of the Q&A icon in the Teams Meeting window – this is the Q&A experience that was added through the Teams App Store.

 3. With the selected Q&A tab open, click on the ellipses and click “Remove”.
 This will remove the Q&A experience that was added through the Teams app store.